Flood Advisory issued for Ulster by NWS - NewsBreak

 Flood Advisory issued for Ulster by NWS

-Effective: 2021-08-22 23:11:00 EDT Expires: 2021-08-23 11:15:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-08-22 09:03:00 EDT Expires: 2021-08-23 00:15:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Stay away or be swept away.
-River banks and culverts can become unstable and unsafe.
-Target Area: Ulster The National Weather Service in Albany has issued a * Flood Advisory for Northwestern Dutchess County in east central New York Northeastern Ulster County in east central New York * Until 1015 AM EDT. * At 715 AM EDT, Doppler radar indicated heavy rain due to bands of showers.
+Target Area: Ulster The National Weather Service in Albany has issued a * Flood Advisory for Southeastern Albany County in east central New York Northwestern Columbia County in east central New York Greene County in east central New York Southwestern Rensselaer County in east central New York Northeastern Ulster County in east central New York * Until 915 PM EDT. * At 610 PM EDT, Doppler radar indicated heavy rain due to thunderstorms.
 Minor flooding is ongoing or expected to begin shortly in the advisory area.
-Up to 1 inch of rain has fallen. * Some locations that will experience flooding include Kingston, Rhinebeck, Hurley, Woodstock, Pine Plains, Red Hook, Millbrook, Port Ewen, Lake Katrine, Staatsburg, West Hurley, Kenneth L Wilson Campground, Olivebridge, Stanfordville, West Shokan, Mount Tremper, Phoenicia, Woodland Valley Campground, Esopus and Marbletown.
-Additional rainfall amounts up to 1 inch are expected over the area.
-This additional rain will result in minor poor drainage and street flooding.alerts.weather.gov
+Around an inch of rain has fallen. * Some locations that will experience flooding include Kingston, Hudson, Catskill, Saugerties, Hunter, Hurley, Woodstock, New Baltimore, Westerlo, Ravena, Coxsackie, Valatie, Windham, Athens, Castleton-On-Hudson, Kinderhook, North-South Lake Campground, Saugerties South, Lorenz Park and Preston-Potter Hollow.
+Additional rainfall amounts of 1 to 2 inches are expected over the area.
+This additional rain will result in minor flooding of poor drainage areas.alerts.weather.gov

 Comments / 0